 Additionally, other benefits including capacity benefits are also assessed.
 Capacity benefits may include system and flexible resource adequacy (RA) savings and local capacity savings, assessed through power flow analysis.
 The system RA benefit corresponds to a situation where a transmission solution for importing energy leads to a reduction of ISO system resource requirements, provided that out-of-state resources are less expensive to procure than in-state resources.
-The local capacity benefit corresponds to a situation where a transmission solution for corresponds to a situation where a transmission solution in a local capacity requirement in a local area or accessing an otherwise inaccessible resource.
+The local capacity benefit corresponds to a situation where a transmission solution leads to a reduction of local capacity requirement in a load area or accessing an otherwise inaccessible resource.